📘

 Tooling to produce CAR files from Solana snapshots

-The core of the Old Faithful is history archives in Content Addressable aRchives (CAR) format (overview, specs).
+The core of the Old Faithful is history archives in Content Addressable aRchives (CAR) format (, ).
 These represent a verifiable, immutable view of Solana's history.
-The CAR files that this project generates follow a schema specifically developed for Solana’s historical archives.
+The CAR files that this project generates follow a specifically developed for Solana’s historical archives.

 The content's addressable nature means that each epoch, block, transaction, and shredding is uniquely identified by a content hash.
 By knowing this content hash, a user can retrieve a specific object of interest in a trustless manner, i.e., retrieve an object verifiably from a non-trusted source.